henrychan990805/CA-employment-rate-mini-project/README.md

 ## Purpose
 The primary purpose of this project is to provide users with a tool to understand employment trends in California, allowing them to make informed decisions based on historical data.

+## Data Cleaning
+We used pandas, a powerful data manipulation library in Python, to clean and preprocess the raw data.
+The cleaned data was then saved into CSV files for easier handling and visualization.

 ## Instructions

 ### How to Use the Application